×

 Enriching the Future

-At the School of Environmental Sustainability, we’re busy converting today’s waste for a more organic tomorrow.
+At Loyola University Chicago, we’re busy converting today’s waste for a more organic tomorrow.
 You might even say today’s trash is tomorrow’s sustaining treasure.

 Here’s how it works: